Bella Hadid Styles Dior’s See-Through Lace Dress With These Romantic Sandals

 The straps were embellished with a butterfly and dove ornament.
 A sexy, thin 4.5-inch stiletto heel complemented the silhouette.

-Meanwhile, Harlow embraced a bold shade of red in her princess-style gown that featured frayed edges around the bodice with thin spaghetti straps and a voluminous sheer skirt.
+Meanwhile, Harlow embraced a bold shade of red in her princess-style gown that featured frayed edges around the bodice, with thin spaghetti straps and a voluminous sheer skirt.
 She completed the outfit with pointed-toe patent leather pumps.